altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 There are three panes in Jupyter Lab that we commonly use in our teaching:
 - **Text editor** : this is a basic word-processor designed for code, that is opened when you create a new Python or plain text file.
 - **Terminal** : this is a command-line (text based) version of your file manager (ie, Finder in MacOS, File Explorer in Windows).
 This is used to navigate the folders on your computer, and run commands.
 - **Console** : in the context of Jupyter lab, the console runs Python *interactively*.
-This means you enter Python code line by line, which are immediately run - but it is not creating a script file.
+This means you enter Python code line by line, which are immediately run - but it does not create or edit a script file.
 This is useful for understanding how code works, and prototyping a script.
 {{< /admonition >}}

 {{< admonition type="warning" title="If you are using an alternative IDE"  open=false >}}